DarthSim/overmind/README.md

 * `$OVERMIND_ENV`

 You can also opt to skip loading the `.env` file entirely (`.overmind.env` will still be read) by setting the variable `OVERMIND_SKIP_ENV`.

-An example if you want to use a separate `Procfile.dev` by default on a local environment:
-> create .overmind.env file (ignored by git) with OVERMIND_PROCFILE=Procfile.dev

-Now Overmind uses `Procfile.dev` by default.

 ### Running a command in the Overmind environment